How to List Education on a CV (Resume): Guide and Examples

 GPA is not required - If you received a stellar GPA, you might want to include it, but otherwise, it is unnecessary.
 Once you have work experience to list, the education section should be made smaller, and you can remove the GPA altogether.

-Forget high school - If you are in college, this should take prominence, but you should include your GPA or GED if high school is your highest degree.
+Forget high school - If you are doing your college degree, this should take prominence, but you should include your GPA or GED if high school is your highest degree.

 What to Include in Your Resume Education Section